Pikey

-It is not well received among Irish Travellers or British Romany Travellers, as it is considered an ethnic slur.
+It is used by extension as a classist insult against marginalised working class communities, similar to the term chav.

 Etymology

 The term "pikey" is possibly derived from "pike" which, c.
 1520, meant "highway" and is related to the words turnpike (toll road) and pikeman (toll collector).
-Another possible etymology is that it derives from the Old English verb pikka (meaning to peck, pick or steal) which became piken in Middle English, before falling out of use.
-Part of its meaning survives in modern Dutch pikken, meaning to steal as well as in the old French slang "piquer", to snatch, to steal.
 In Robert Henryson's Fable Collection (late 15th century), in the fable of the Two Mice, the thieving mice are referred to on more than one occasion as "pykeris":